leegarner-glfusion/uikit3/README.md

 Directory|Description
 ---------|-----------
 css/ |this contains the uikit CSS files.
-All UIKIT CSS files are stock - no modifications are made. css/ui-uikit/|jQuery themeroller files that are customized to look well with stock UIKIT css/addons/|This contains the UIKIT CSS add-on CSS files - these files should not be modified. js/|Contains theme specific javascript files js/addons/|UIKIT addon js files
+All UIKIT CSS files are stock - no modifications are made.

 ### General Notes